ticketbase/help.ticketbase.com/articles/confirmation-of-tickets-bought.md

 ---
-title: Confirmation of Tickets Bought
+title: Confirmation of tickets bought
 section: Orders
 question: When customers buy a ticket, what will they receive?
 ---